mattallty/Caporal.js/README.md

 ## Colors

 By default, Caporal will output colors for help and errors.
-This behaviour can be disabled by passing `--no-colors`.
+This behaviour can be disabled by passing `--no-color`.

 ## Auto-generated help